-(1) The reporting dates and measurement dates for the plan are June 30, 2019 and 2018, respectively.
+1 The reporting dates and measurement dates for the plan are June 30, 2020 and 2019, respectively.

-(2) The service cost is always based on the previous year's valuation, meaning the June 30, 2019 and June 30, 2018 values are based on the valuations as of July 1, 2018 and July 1, 2017, respectively.
+2 The service cost is always based on the previous year's assumptions, meaning the June 30, 2020 and June 30, 2019 measurement values are based on the assumptions shown as of July 1, 2019 and July 1, 2018, respectively.
+The key assumptions in the July 1, 2018 valuation were as follows:

-(3) Based on actual covered payroll reported by the Retirement Office.
+3 Based on actual covered payroll reported by the Retirement Office

-(4) Includes terminated members due a refund of member contributions and members receiving PTD benefits.
+4 Includes terminated members due a refund of member contributions and members receiving PTD benefits.